-- The Garua season goes from mid-June to mid-October (more or less): the cold current of Humboldt enters the island so the water is colder (around 20 degrees Celsius, wetsuit is needed), cloudy days and a small drizzle.
-This actually makes the climate fresher so don’t expect all sunny days, but a cooler weather for the hiking, no need of A/C or fan during the night and almost no mosquitoes.
+- The Garua season goes from mid-June to mid-October (more or less): the cold current of Humboldt enters the island so the water is colder (around 20 degrees Celsius; a wetsuit is needed), cloudy days and a small drizzle.
+This actually makes the climate fresher so don’t expect all sunny days, but a cooler weather for the hiking, no need of A/C or fan during the night, and almost no mosquitoes.
 The colder water brings more plankton and more wildlife; this is the best time of the year to spot whales during the boat transports.

 Ecuador’s electrical current is 110 volts 60 cycles.

 US$ Dollars is the currency used in Ecuador and the Galapagos.